band/foobar1/journalNotes/2021-07-01-16 Wallace-Wells on reducing fossil fuel use.md

 created: 2021-07-01T16:04:15-05:00
 modified: 2021-07-01T16:04:28-05:00
 ---
+# 2021-07-01-16 Wallace-Wells on reducing fossil fuel use

 David Wallace-Wells (@dwallacewells): "The conclusion is unavoidable: If there is to be a stabilization of global emissions it will involve a U-turn in the trajectory of consumption, particularly amongst the top 10% in North America, the Arab world and Asia."
 The great @adam_tooze (1/x) https://adamtooze.substack.com/p/chartbook-newsletter-24